-For more information on deferments and forbearances for federal education student loans, visit StudentAid.ed.gov.
+For more information on deferments and forbearances for federal student loans, visit StudentAid.ed.gov.

-Federal education loan borrowers who are struggling to make monthly payments or simply want to lower their payments, there are options besides deferring their federal education loans, including student loan forbearances and alternate repayment plans.
+Federal student loan borrowers who are struggling to make monthly payments or simply want to lower their payments, there are options besides deferring their federal student loans, including student loan forbearances and alternate repayment plans.

-Federal education loans made before July 1, 1993 may be eligible for other deferments, such as:
+Federal student loans made before July 1, 1993 may be eligible for other deferments, such as: